MicroEJ/docs/SDKUserGuide/sandboxedApplication.rst

   A Virtual Device will simulate all capabilities of the corresponding hardware board:

   - Computation and Memory
-  - Communication channels (e.g. Network, USB ...)
+  - Communication channels (e.g., Network, USB ...)
   - Display
   - User interaction